Revisiting the Hubble tension problem in the framework of holographic dark energy: Discussions on the Hubble tension problem in the framework of HDE

 After presenting results for the DESI+CMB combination in Fig. \ref{fig.DESI+CMB} and Table \ref{tab:result_BC}, we now examine the effects of incorporating SN data.
 Figure \ref{fig.DESI+CMB+D5} and Table \ref{tab:result_BCS} show results for the DESI+CMB+DESY5 dataset.
 Compared to DESI+CMB, all the posterior distributions of $H_0$ shift slightly toward lower values, but the overall trend is similar.
 For the $\Lambda$CDM model, the mean value of $H_0$ remains far from the SH0ES measurement, with a tension of $5.47\sigma$.
 This reveals that for the case of DESI+CMB+DESY5, the Hubble tension problem is still significant for the $\Lambda$CDM model.
 In addition, HDE models based on the Hubble scale or its combinations (THDE, GRDE, and IHDE1) continue to give relatively low $H_0$ values, with tensions of $5.32\sigma$, $5.84\sigma$, and $6.31\sigma$, respectively.
 Therefore, these results reaffirm that HDE models based on the Hubble scale or its combinations cannot alleviate the tension.
 In contrast, HDE models based on the future event horizon (OHDE, BHDE, and IHDE2) maintain higher $H_0$ values closer to the SH0ES measurement, alleviating tensions to $2.49\sigma$, $3.12\sigma$, and $4.49\sigma$, respectively.
 Comparing tensions between the two data combinations reveals that incorporating the DESY5 compilation increases the Hubble tension for all models.

+For further discussion, the results of $\Delta \text{AIC}$ and $\Delta \text{BIC}$ are listed in Table \ref{tab:AIC_BIC}.
+Combining the results in Table \ref{tab:result_BCS} with those in Table \ref{tab:AIC_BIC}, one can see a common trend.
+The HDE models that employ the Hubble scale or its combination have relatively better statistical performance (such as GRDE and THDE models); these models cannot alleviate the Hubble tension.
+In contrast, the HDE models that employ the future event horizon show worse statistical performance (such as OHDE, BHDE, and IHDE2 models); these models can reduce the Hubble tension.
+The key difference is that the future event horizon cutoff is more complicated than the Hubble scale cutoff.
+Therefore, for the OHDE, BHDE, and IHDE2 models, the improved agreement in $H_0$ is achieved at the expense of increased model complexity.

 In summary, HDE models that employ the Hubble scale or its combinations as the IR cutoff cannot alleviate the Hubble tension problem.
-In contrast, HDE models that employ the future event horizon as the IR cutoff can significantly alleviate the Hubble tension.
+In contrast, HDE models that employ the future event horizon as the IR cutoff can partially mitigate the Hubble tension.
 Furthermore, incorporating the DESY5 compilation into the DESI+CMB dataset increases the tension.